TheDHCreator/thedhcreator.github.io/_pages/log.md

 * **Monday**: Holiday.
 No hours logged.
 * **Tuesday**: Worked together with Jarom for a while today on making a PUDC test for Fasm2Bels.
 Made .xdc and .pcf files for a basic AND2 module.
 Will have to finish tomorrow so the test can be added to the current PUDC Fix pull request for SymbiFlow.
 * **Wednesday**: Met with Jarom and Professor Goeders to touch base on the status of current projects.
 After our meeting, Jarom and I finished the PUDC test and I pushed it to the Fasm2Bels pudc_fix branch.
 If approved, it will close Pull Request #63 in the SymbiFlow Fasm2Bels repo.
-Then, I ...
+Then, I worked from home the rest of the day making more modifications to the Project X-Ray page.
+Didn't want to push it until I had it more organized so I will push it tomorrow.
 * **Thursday**:
 * **Friday**: